hpi-swa-teaching/GameMecha/source/GM-Core.package/GMAnimatedImageLoader.class/README.md

-A GMAnimatedImageLoader can load (animated) gif images from disk and store them in a cache.
-It returns Readers which than can be used to construct an AnimatedImageMorph.
+A GMAnimatedImageLoader can handle and store (animated) gif images in a cache.
+It returns Readers which than can be used to construct an AnimatedImageMorph (see AnimatedImageMorph).